Bill Dally: Microelectronics

 He developed a number of techniques used in modern interconnection networks including routing-based deadlock avoidance, wormhole routing, link-level retry, virtual channels, global adaptive routing, and high-radix routers.
 He has developed efficient mechanisms for communication, synchronization, and naming in parallel computers including message-driven computing and fast capability-based addressing.
 He has developed a number of stream processors starting in 1995 including Imagine, for graphics, signal, and image processing, and Merrimac, for scientific computing.

 He has published over 200 papers as well as the textbooks Digital Systems Engineering with John Poulton, and Principles and Practices of Interconnection Networks with Brian Towles.
 He was inventor or co-inventor on over 70 granted patents.

 Career

 Bell Labs

 Dally has received a bachelor's degree in electrical engineering from Virginia Tech.
-While working for Bell Telephone Laboratories he contributed to the design of the Bellmac 32, an early 32-bit microprocessor, and earned an master's degree in electrical engineering from Stanford University in 1981.
+While working for Bell Telephone Laboratories he contributed to the design of the Bellmac 32, an early 32-bit microprocessor, and earned a master's degree in electrical engineering from Stanford University in 1981.
 He then went to the California Institute of Technology (Caltech) from 1983 to 1986, graduating with a Ph.D. degree in computer science in 1986.
 At Caltech he designed the MOSSIM simulation engine and an integrated circuit for routing.
 While at Caltech, he was part of the founding group of Stac Electronics in 1983.